 Transplantation is not the only application for stem cells.
 Scientists are making iPS cells from patients with Parkinson’s disease, and using these stem cells to produce diseased neurons in the lab.
 The neurons act as a powerful tool to study how Parkinson’s disease works and to test substances that could be developed into new drugs to treat the disease.

 Stem cell treatments for Parkinson's are still in the early stages of development.
-Some of the most important recent advances include work on methods for making dopamine-producing neurons in the lab; research on how to improve the effectiveness of transplants and avoid side effects; and studies investigating how the disease works and how cells can help with the development of new drugs.
+Some of the most important recent advances include work on methods for making dopamine-producing neurons in the lab; research on how to improve the effectiveness of transplants and avoid side effects; and studies investigating how the disease develops and how cells can help with the development of new drugs to stop this.

 Cell replacement research: some recent examples

-USA-based researcher Lorenz Studer and his colleagues have recently succeeded in making highly efficient dopamine-producing neurons from human embryonic stem cells and have transplanted them into the brains of rats and mice with Parkinson's disease.
-The cells did not multiply abnormally and improved some symptoms.
+USA-based researcher Lorenz Studer and his colleagues have recently succeeded in making highly efficient dopamine-producing neurons from human embryonic stem cells and have transplanted them into the brains of rats and mice with a dopamine lesion (to mimic the features seen in Parkinson's disease).
+The cells did not multiply abnormally and improved some features in the mice.
 The researchers also transplanted the neurons into monkeys to show that they would survive and function in larger animals.
-Work is needed before tests can begin on human patients: the neurons need to be made in sufficient numbers to be effective, and produced in a way that ensures the cells are safe.
-The scientists hope early clinical trials may be able to start in 2014 or 2015.
+Work is needed before tests can begin on human patients: the neurons need to be made in sufficient numbers to be effective, and produced in a way that ensures the cells are safe and of the right clinical grade.
+The scientists hope early clinical trials may be able to start in 2017-18.

 Disease and drug research: a recent example

 Scientists are using iPS cells to investigate the genetic problems that make some people susceptible to Parkinson's.
-Tilo Kunath’s research group in Edinburgh, UK, is doing this by making iPS cells from a mother and daughter.
+Tilo Kunath’s research group in Edinburgh, UK, is doing this by making iPS cells from a mother and daughter with a known genetic cause of PD.
 The mother has Parkinson’s, but her daughter did not inherit the genetic problem.
-By comparing the ability of the different iPS cells to make neurons and examining those neurons closely, the researchers hope to discover more about how the disease works and to find new drugs.
+By comparing the ability of the different iPS cells to make neurons and examining those neurons closely, the researchers hope to discover more about how the disease works and to find new drugs to treat it.

 Stem cell therapies for Parkinson’s disease are not yet ready for use in patients.
 Much work still needs to be done before clinical trials can go ahead.
 For now, the main challenges for scientists are: